- Chart

 History and Background

-Toronto Dominion Bank (TD) was formed in 1955 through the merger of the Bank of Toronto (founded 1855) and The Dominion Bank (founded 1869).
-It has grown through acquisitions and organic expansion to become one of the largest banks in North America.
+Toronto Dominion Bank was formed in 1955 through the merger of the Bank of Toronto (founded 1855) and The Dominion Bank (founded 1869).
+It has grown through acquisitions and organic expansion to become a leading North American bank.

 Core Business Areas

-- Canadian Retail: Provides a range of financial products and services to personal and commercial customers in Canada, including banking, investment, and insurance.
+- Canadian Personal and Commercial Banking: Provides a range of financial products and services to personal and business customers across Canada, including deposits, loans, investment products, and credit cards.

-- Wholesale Banking: Provides a wide array of capital markets, investment banking, and corporate banking products and services to corporations, governments, and institutions.
+- Wholesale Banking: Offers a wide array of capital markets, investment banking, and corporate banking products and services to corporations, governments, and institutions globally.

 Leadership and Structure

 Bharat Masrani is the Group President and CEO.
-The bank operates with a divisional structure under the oversight of a board of directors.
+The bank has a board of directors and operates with a divisional structure based on its core business areas.

 Top Products and Market Share